bretamyers/Azure-Synapse-Lakehouse-Sync/README.md

 # Azure Synapse Lakehouse Sync

-#### Disclaimer
-*This solution was built for demoing the art of the possible when combining the best of spark with the best of data warehousing.
-It is not intended to be used in production environments.*

 #### Description
 Azure Synapse Lakehouse Sync provides an easy solution to synchronizing modeled Gold Zone data from your data lake, to your Synapse Analytics Data Warehouse.
 Through a series of Databricks notebooks and Synapse Analytics pipelines, it offers a working example of how to continually synchronize your tables.